title:

 Two of the tutorials will be replaced by a 1h correction of the midterm homework (given to the students after the first half of the course) and by a 1h collaborative focus on some research articles addressing specific points left aside by the course (articles distributed to groups of students in advance).

 The first course is on Wednesday, December 10, 12:45 to 15:45.
-The course is taught weekly (Wednesdays 12:45 to 15:45) until February 25th, 2026, except during the weeks of December 22nd to January 2nd (Winter holidays).
+The course is taught weekly (Wednesdays 12:45 to 15:45) until February 18th, 2026, except during the weeks of December 22nd to January 2nd (Winter holidays) and on February 11th.
 The outline below might change slightly.
 Each item corresponds to one week (2h of courses + 1h of tutorial).

 1. Brief reminders on basic notions of complexity theory: Turing Machines, P, BPP, and NP, PSPACE examples (polynomial identity testing, 3 coloring).
 Definition of the classes IP, AM, coAM.
 Examples on each, examples to show IP contains non-trivial complexity classes (GNI - graph non-isomorphism).